Mamayev Kurgan

 Mamayev Kurgan (Мама́ев курга́н) is a dominant height overlooking the city of Volgograd (formerly Stalingrad) in Southern Russia.
 The name in Russian means "tumulus of Mamai".

-The formation is dominated by a memorial complex commemorating the Battle of Stalingrad (August 1942 to February 1943).
+The formation is dominated by a memorial complex commemorating the Battle of Stalingrad (July 1942 to February 1943).
 The battle, a hard-fought Soviet victory over Axis forces on the Eastern Front of World War II, turned into one of the bloodiest battles in human history.
-At the time of its installation in 1967 the statue, named The Motherland Calls, formed the largest free-standing sculpture in the world; today it is the tallest sculpture of a woman in the world.
+At the time of its installation in 1967 the statue, named The Motherland Calls, formed the largest free-standing sculpture in the world.